Grilling Safety. How To Keep Your Food, Your Guests, and Yourself Safe.

 Despite the advice of some self-proclaimed grilling experts, you cannot tell when your meat is cooked thoroughly by the color alone.
 Though the outside will definitely begin to turn a darker shade, the inside of the meat could still be uncooked, especially if the meat is thicker, like steaks or burgers.
 Uncooked meat is full of harmful bacteria that can cause any number of diseases, some of which may even require hospitalization.

-To make sure the meat is cooked all the way, it’s best to invest in a food thermometer that can give you the inside reading within a couple seconds.
+To make sure the meat is cooked all the way, it’s best to invest in a food thermometer that can give you the inside reading within a couple of seconds.
 Every different type of meat has a different safe internal temperature, so use this chart to help you know when it’s done.

 Always remember, never cook meat partially at one time and come back to cook it later.
 Not only will that spoil the meat, but you’ll also leave entire colonies of bacteria on the meat that would have been killed otherwise.
 You can begin cooking in the microwave, but make sure you transport it to the grill as soon as possible.
 Furthermore, keep hot food hot – preferably over 140 degrees Fahrenheit – by placing it in an oven or on a side rack next to the grill.